-In IOS 7, open Safari and click on the bookmark icon in the upper right corner.
+Open Safari and click on the bookmark icon in the upper right corner.
 It will give you the option of viewing history.
 Part of your agreement with your child should be that history never gets cleared by the child.

 How do I get to restrictions?

-In IOS 7, open Settings.
+Open Settings.
 Click on General on the left and then Restrictions on the right.
 Enabling restrictions will ask you to create a passcode.
 Remember the passcode that you create!

 How do I set up Find My iPad?

-In IOS 7, open Settings.
+Open Settings.
 Click on iCloud on the left and then Find My iPad on the right.
 This requires knowing your Apple ID.